linazoo/second-phase/README.md

 ## Weekly Groups

-See [the wiki](../../wiki/Groups) for your weekly groups.
+<- FILL IN DETAILS HERE ->

 ## Weekly Cadence

-- Yoga: mandatory once per week, classes available 11:45am - 12:30pm Tuesday through Thursday
+- Yoga: <- FILL IN DETAILS HERE ->
-- Engineering Empathy: Tuesdays at 3:30pm
+- Engineering Empathy: Tuesdays at <- FILL IN DETAILS HERE ->
-  - Week One
+  - Week One <- FILL IN DETAILS HERE ->
-    - Monday - Sexism Awareness
-    - Tuesday - Sexism in Tech &amp; Micro Agressions
-  - Week Two
+  - Week Two <- FILL IN DETAILS HERE ->
-    - Tuesday - Crucial Conversations
-  - Week Three
+  - Week Three <- FILL IN DETAILS HERE ->
-    - Friday - Teams and Temperaments
-- Careers Checkin: Week 3, thursday at 1:15pm
+- Careers Checkin: <- FILL IN DETAILS HERE ->
 - Assessment: Third Wednesday starting in the morning
   - "The Challenge" - All day (break for lunch, as usual)
   - "Code Review" - 30 minute blocks starting Thursday morning